 Antigua & Barbuda borders re-opened on June 1,2020.
 Flights from the US commenced on June 4 and travelers need to provide proof of negative COVID-19 test upon arrival.
 All passengers are subject to screening and temperature checks.
 Passengers arriving by sea are subject to quarantine.
 Also, a daily curfew from 11 pm to 5 am is in place until July 31,2020.
 A State of Emergency is in place until 31 July and will likely be extended until 31 October.

 Only citizens of Armenia, members of the family of a citizen or lawful residents can enter the country.
 The Armenia-Georgia and Armenia-Iran borders are also closed to most travelers.
 The public transportation ban has been lifted and schools, malls and gyms are open.
 Face masks are required in public places and in vehicles containing more than one passenger.
-Government extends state of emergency until 12 August.
+Government extends state of emergency until September 11.
+Regular flights resume between Yerevan and Paris from 13 September .

-Travelers arriving from overseas will be charged fees for quarantining.
-On March 24, the Prime Minister announced a ban on overseas travel with a few exceptions.
+Melbourne’s government extends ban on international flights; Tullamarine Airport suspends international operations until 24 October.
 From July 8th, the NSW-Victoria border will be shut with exemptions for special reasons like work or medical reasons.Only Australian citizens and returning permanent residents and their immediate family members are permitted to enter Australia without an exemption until further notice.
 Queensland has declared Greater Sydney a COVID-19 hotspot; starting August 1, travelers granted entry who have been in Sydney in the last 14 days must quarantine upon arrival in Queensland.
+On 2 September Victoria state authorities extended state of emergency for 6 months.

 Only citizens, diplomats and permanant residents of the Kingdom will be allowed entry.
 Passengers with a Prior Permission Granted Letter from authorities will also be allowed entry.
 All other passengers will be denied entry.
 Visas upon arrival have been suspended and all arriving passengers must secure a visa in advance or be a Bahrain residence permit.
 Passengers will be tested for COVID-19 upon arrival and quarantined for 14 days regardless of the test results.
 The Kingdom has implemented strict social distancing and wearing of face masks since April 23 with a 5 Bahraini Dinars fine for failure to do so.